 An overview of some of the short and long-term effects of cannabis are provided in Table CANNABIS1.

 Source: Adapted from (Hall & Degenhardt 2009; Nielsen & Gisev 2017; NSW Ministry of Health 2017).

-Cannabis use contributed to 0.2% of the total burden of disease and injuries in 2015 and 8.3% of the total burden due to illicit drugs (AIHW 2019b; Table S2.69).
+The Australian Burden of Disease Study, 2015, found that cannabis use contributed to 0.2% of the total burden of disease and injuries in 2015 and 8.3% of the total burden due to illicit drugs (AIHW 2019b; Table S2.69).
 Drug use disorders (excluding alcohol) (13%) contributed most to the burden due to cannabis use.
 Only a small proportion (3% or less) of the burden of schizophrenia, poisoning, anxiety disorders, road traffic injuries and depressive disorders was attributable to cannabis use (AIHW 2019b).

 Drug-induced deaths are defined as those that can be directly attributable to drug use, as determined by toxicology and pathology reports (ABS 2017).
 In 2019, there were 206 drug-induced deaths where cannabinoids were present (Table S1.1a).
 Compared with other licit and illicit drugs, cannabinoids are less frequently present in drug-induced deaths (Table S1.1a).

 The short-term effects of cannabis can increase the risk of road traffic crashes, largely due to diminished driving performance in response to emergencies (Hall & Degenhardt 2009).
 In 2016, cannabis was the second most common drug identified on toxicology for transport accidents where a drug (excluding alcohol) contributed to death (ABS 2017).